MrigankaDebnath03/News-App-via-NewsAPI/README.md

 - **Read More Links**: Each news article card includes a "Read More" link that opens the full article in a new tab.

+## Tech Stack

+The News App is built using the following technologies:

+- **Bootstrap**: Used for responsive design and styling of the user interface.
+- **HTML**: The backbone of the web page structure.
+- **CSS**: Used for custom styling and layout.
+- **JavaScript**: Handles dynamic content, API calls, and user interactions.

 ## Getting Started

 Follow these steps to run the News App on your local machine using the Live Server extension in Visual Studio Code: